obinopaul/bird-species-classification/README.md

 - Preprocess the images using `load_data.py`.
 - Initiate training with `train.py` and inference using  `inference.py`:
 - Alternatively, you can also perform inference on the streamlit app directly  by running `app.py`.
-- Configuration settings can be found in `config/`.

 ## Running Inference